chhsinnovation/openopps-help/opportunity/application-status.md

 ## Application status for federal employee opportunities

 ### Applied
-You have applied to the opportunity.
+You've applied to the opportunity.

 ### Assigned
 You’ve been selected for the opportunity and appear as an assigned participant.